Which of the following statements correctly describes the procedu... | Channels for Pearson+

 4. Graphing Trigonometric Functions Graphs of the Sine and Cosine Functions

-Which of the following statements correctly describes the procedure for obtaining the graph of y = -13 + 8 cos x from the graph of y = 8 cos x?
+Which of the following statements correctly describes the procedure for obtaining the graph of y = -14 + 5 cos (x - π/4) from the graph of y = cos x?

-Which of the following statements correctly describes the procedure for obtaining the graph of y = -13 + 8 cos x from the graph of y = 8 cos x?
+Which of the following statements correctly describes the procedure for obtaining the graph of y = -14 + 5 cos (x - π/4) from the graph of y = cos x?

 ANSWERS OPTIONS